Beating the Breathalyzer in a Georgia DUI Case

 Breathalyzer results, which are based on ancient technology, are often inadmissible.

 Some people think that if they fail a chemical test, they are automatically guilty of DUI.
 Indeed, the conviction rate in test cases is significantly higher than the conviction rate in non-test cases.
 But the conviction rate in test cases is not 100%, mostly because no gadget, not even a Breathalyzer, is completely accurate all the time.
 Furthermore, the test results may not be admissible in court.
-More on these things below.
+More on this below.

 Therefore, a Norcross criminal defense lawyer basically has two chances to short-circuit unfavorable test results and obtain favorable outcomes in DUI test cases.
 That outcome could be a plea to a lesser-included offense, like reckless driving.
 This offense, which is also a misdemeanor, does not have the same collateral consequences as DUI.